Good to know

 The basketball shoe’s versatility in design has resulted in its longevity in the brand’s sneaker portfolio that spanned several decades.
 It also crossed over from being an on-court favorite into the feet of the skateboarding community.
 The main reason for this crossover is its relaxed high-top silhouette and the amazing grip and boardfeel of its rubber outsole with herringbone pattern.

-From recreational, amateur and professional skaters, the Nike Blazer shoes became a recognizable feature in the world skate scene that it has also been redesigned countless of times since its conception depending on the trend and the growth of its loyal following.
+From recreational, amateur, and professional skaters, the Nike Blazer shoes became a recognizable feature in the world skate scene that it has also been redesigned countless times since its conception depending on the trend and the growth of its loyal following.
 The sneaker successfully crossed over from the world of sports into the bigger and more competitive world of lifestyle sneakers.

 As a result of its continued demand, the Nike Blazer sneaker is now offered in low, mid, and high-top versions.
 The low-top version is the Nike Blazer Low which had materials for the upper like canvas, leather, and suede.